How to recession-proof your finances

 - Take out essential insurance

-- The nine things you can do to prepare for a recession
+- The 9 things you can do to recession-proof your finances

 Work out your living expenses